w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Add previous and next buttons

 Provide buttons to allow users to switch back and forth between items.
 Use `<button>` elements provide semantic meaning, support by assistive technologies, and consistent keyboard use out of the box.
 Create and add the buttons using JavaScript, because they are only functional when JavaScript is loaded anyway.
-Style them as needed.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>